 Layout

-Layout determines how users interact with a mobile app.
-It makes navigating through the app feel intuitive.
+Layout determines how users interact with a mobile app—and it makes navigating through the app feel intuitive for them.
 Key information and features need to stand out and be easy to find.
 A good layout guides users from one section to another.
 It acts as the foundation of the app’s design.

-The layout helps you naturally organize content for the user.
-This organization is crucial for a positive user experience.
+The layout helps you naturally organize content for the user—and this organization is crucial for a positive user experience to happen.
 It helps users achieve their goals quickly, without frustration.
-Effective layout design makes the app enjoyable and easy to use.
+Create an effective layout design and you’ll make the app enjoyable and easy to use.

 Here are three guidelines to make better use of layout.

-• Make navigation easy.
-Help users find what they need quickly.
+Make navigation easy.
+Help users find what they need fast.

 Color

-Color plays a vital role in mobile app design.
-It can influence feelings, highlight important details and guide users on what to do next.
-A consistent color scheme throughout the app helps create a cohesive look and makes the app more visually appealing.
+Color plays a vital role in mobile app design—and that role is impossible to overstate.
+It’s so powerful that it can influence feelings, highlight important details and guide users on what to do next.
+A consistent color scheme throughout the app is something that helps create a cohesive look and makes the app more visually appealing.

-Contrasting colors improves readability, especially for text and background combinations.
+Contrasting colors improve readability—and that’s especially the case for text-and-background combinations.
 Colors can direct attention to where you need it the most.
-They add to the app’s overall feel to make the user experience visually pleasing and intuitive.
-Adequate color contrast is also important for accessibility.
+Not only do they add to the app’s overall feel to make the user experience visually pleasing and intuitive.
+Adequate color contrast is important for accessibility, too.

 Here’s how you can make better use of colors.

-• Use color wisely.
-Colors can guide users and show what's important.
+Use color wisely.
+Colors can guide users and show them what's important.

 Typography

 Typography is key to how you present information in mobile apps.
 Right fonts and sizes help you make the text clear and easy to read on small screens.
 Good typography creates a hierarchy to make what's most important obvious.
-This text organization helps guide users' focus on key information first.
+This text organization helps guide users so they focus on key information first.

-Typography sets the app's tone and aligns with the brand’s identity.
-It can also make the app accessible and enjoyable for users.
-Well-executed typography enhances user engagement as it makes information consumption effortless and pleasant.
+It’s vital to use typography to set the app's tone and align with the brand’s identity.
+What’s more, it can make the app accessible and enjoyable for users.
+Well-executed typography enhances user engagement—and that’s because it makes information consumption effortless and pleasant for users.

 Here’s how you can best use typography in mobile apps.